 - Each theory paper will have 5 questions of equal marks.
-First question will encompass all the five units without internal choice, whereas rest questions will be unit wise with internal choice. - The respective teachers on each paper will ensure the internal evaluation by a class test and a seminar / poster presentation of 20 marks each and submit the foil and counter foil to the HOD by the end of the activity.
+First question will encompass all the five units without internal choice, whereas rest questions will be unit wise with internal choice. - The respective teachers on each paper will ensure the internal evaluation by a class test and a seminar / Project Preparation (In Lab course of 4th sem) of 20 marks each and submit the foil and counter foil to the HOD by the end of the activity.